By Het Mehta | Published: 2025-06-03 | Last Updated: 3/27/2026

 sc qc "YourService"

-# Example Wireshark filter for unencrypted HTTP basic auth
+# Wireshark: filter for plaintext HTTP basic auth

 http.authbasic